ccelio/chisel-style-guide/README.md

   }
 ````

+The particular example is quite interesting - the `query` function provides a clearer interface to the user, it automatically sets up the request signals, *and* it provides a combinational return value to the caller!

+### Conditional I/O Fields

 Consider breaking off Conditional I/O fields into a separate Bundles (FreeListRollbackIO and FreeListSingleCycleIO).

 ## Literals